How to get a personal loan

 Almost every personal loan is at a fixed rate, so the rate and repayments you are given at the outset are fixed over the life of the loan, regardless of what happens to the base rate, the Bank of England's official borrowing rate, which influences what savers earn and borrowers pay.
 Thus there's no impact whatsoever, whether rates rise or fall.

-The most recent base rate changes didn’t affect loan rates.
+Typically, changes to the base rate also don't impact the rates lenders offer to prospective customers.
 This is because these rates tend to be based more on competition than on external economic pressures (provided all lenders are still able to make a profit).

 • How quickly will I get the money?